 The Need & the Opportunity

 Research and experience have shown that a safe, healthy, and equitable school climate that integrates the cultivation of students’ social and emotional development with academic teaching and learning correlates with higher student attendance and engagement, improved student connectedness, and better social and emotional health.
 These conditions also correlate with greater job satisfaction and higher retention for school staff.
-Given the critical role of SEL and school safety in children’s overall well-being and feelings about school, increasing numbers of policymakers, educators, and other practitioners are viewing them as another pathway for school improvement.
+Given the critical role of SEL and school safety in children’s overall well-being and education experiences, increasing numbers of policymakers, educators, and other practitioners are recognizing them as important pathways for school improvement.

-Through a needs-sensing process that included interviews, surveys, and small-group conversations with staff from a few SEAs and LEAs, from the comprehensive center network, and from other organizations and agencies working in these areas, the center identified a number of clear needs.
+Through a needs-sensing process that included interviews, surveys, and small-group conversations with staff from SEAs and LEAs, from the national Comprehensive Center network, and from other organizations and agencies working in these areas, the center identified a number of clear needs related to SEL and school safety.
 The most important and urgent among them fall into five areas of focus that will guide the center and its TA plan.
 Each area is described below.

 The field shared a need for support with infusing equity into the work of adopting SEL and school safety programs and practices, and with ensuring equity in learning environments, in access to supports, and in disciplinary practices.
 While the concept of education equity warrants its own focus area, equity is also at the heart of the other four focus areas.

 The field needs clear connections between SEL and school safety and academic outcomes.
-Additionally, the field is asking for more support in the integration of SEL and school safety efforts into the everyday work of educating children, including infusing them into academic teaching and learning (including curriculum, instructional approaches, and formative assessment) and into school and classroom climates for teaching and learning.
+Additionally, practitioners are asking for more support with integrating SEL and school safety efforts into the everyday work of educating children, including infusing them into academic teaching and learning (including curriculum, instructional approaches, and formative assessment) and into school and classroom climates for teaching and learning.

 - Alignment and Coherence